googleapis/synthtool/synthtool/README.md

 ```

 ### Local Template Files
 SynthTool supports specifying a local directory of templates.
-Specify the patht to the root
+Specify the path to the root
 template directory (not a SynthTool clone) in the environment variable `SYNTHTOOL_TEMPLATES`.

 ```